nicolafan/nicolafan.github.io/_posts/2023-03-18-end-to-end-implementation-of-an-image-caption-generator-with-cnn-and-rnn-using-tensorflow-and-keras.markdown

     return tf.train.Example(features=tf.train.Features(feature=feature))
 ```

 The function expects a string representing the image, a list of captions associated to the image and the tokenizer we'll use to transform the captions into sequences.
-We store examples containing the image, the caption sequences (in a tensor of shape `(N_CAPTIONS_PER_IMAGE, MAX_CAPTION_LEN)`) and additional information about the size of the image.
+We store examples containing the image, the caption sequences (in a tensor of shape `(N_CAPTIONS_PER_IMAGE, MAX_CAPTION_LEN)`), and additional information about the size of the image.

 Finally, this is how we will create and store the TFRecords: